seattlerb/rubyinline/README.txt

 + Only recompiles if the inlined code has changed.
 + Pretends to be secure.
 + Only requires standard ruby libraries, nothing extra to download.
-+ Can generate a basic Rakefile and package up built extensions for distribution.

 == SYNOPSYS: